karmab/kcli-ztp/docs/index.md

 Virtual BMC allows us to treat those virtual masters as if they were physical nodes at IPMI level.

-For instance, we can check power status of our first master
+For instance, we can check power status of our first master:

 ```
 IP=$(hostname -I)